KyoriPowered/adventure-docs/source/minimessage/format.rst

 Format
 ======

 The Minimessage language uses tags.
 Everything you do will be defined with tags.
-Tags have a start tag and an end tag (the ``<reset>`` tag is an exception here).
+Tags have a start tag and an end tag (the :mm:`<reset>` tag is an exception here).
 Start tags are mandatory (obviously), end tags aren't outside of ``strict`` mode.
 :mm:`<yellow>Hello <blue>World<yellow>!` and :mm:`<yellow>Hello <blue>World</blue>!` and even :mm:`<yellow>Hello </yellow><blue>World</blue><yellow>!</yellow>` all do the same.

 All tag names are case-insensitive to reduce the possibility for conflict, but we recommend keeping all tag names lowercase (or at the very least, being consistent).

-Some tags have inner tags.
-Those look like this: :mm:`<tag:inner>stuff</tag>`.
+Some tags have argument.
+Those look like this: :mm:`<tag:argument>stuff</tag>`.
 For example: :mm:`<hover:show_text:"<red>test:TEST">TEST` or :mm:`<click:run_command:test>TEST`
-As you can see, those sometimes contain components, sometimes just strings.
+As you can see, those sometimes contain components, sometimes just numbers, strings, or other types.
 Refer to the detailed docs below.

 Single (``'``) and double (``"``) quotes can be used interchangeably, but for your own sanity, please stay consistent, choose one for all your messages.
 MiniMessage *should* handle mismatched quotes nicely tho.